kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 #### Prepare Group Replication

 At first, we are going to deploy a group replication server with 3 members.
 Then, we are going to add two additional members through horizontal scaling.
-Finally, we will  remove 1 members from the cluster again via horizontal scaling.
+Finally, we will remove 1 member from the cluster again via horizontal scaling.

 **Find supported MySQL Version:**